crystallabs/event_handler/README.md

   nil
 end

-wrapper = my.on ClickedEvent, handler
+subscription = my.on ClickedEvent, handler

-my.on ClickedEvent, wrapper
+my.on ClickedEvent, subscription
 ```

 Using a Channel: